tenchjames/BYSApp/README.md

 userid: testadmin
 password: password

 **added this role to version 2.
 The admin role is in charge of creating leagues.
+When the admin role assigns and email address to a league, that email address should be linked to an email address of a registered user.
+That registered user will become the commissioner of the league that was created and will grant the ability to edit games, teams and coaches in the league

 In addition, testing can be done by setting up any new account or by logging in with facebook.
 **version 2 fixed missing facebook login. users can now log in with facebook.